How Did They Do That?

 Police Incident Log.

-But the Log did give a 12-figure grid reference, which placed the breakdown at the Swallow Roundabout, almost a mile to the west of the
+But the Log did give a GPS grid reference and this placed the breakdown at the Swallow Roundabout, almost a mile to the west of the

-Although Insp Taylor later claimed the grid reference referred to the entire Kingsway, I believe it to be quite a bit more accurate than that:
+When I asked Insp Taylor about the discrepancy, he claimed the grid reference referred to the entire Kingsway,

-Remarkably, it was first recorded about 40 minutes after I had passed the Swallow Roundabout.
+That it was first recorded about 40 minutes after I had passed the Roundabout.
 That is to say, 40 minutes after the

 I contacted a local paper, the Dundee Courier, but got no help from the editor or his staff.
 Still, I placed an